 The internship is based in Miami, where interns are provided housing near the Foundation’s office.
 A stipend not to exceed $2,000 (dependent on the number of interns accepted) is provided for living expenses during the program.

-Sixty-eight interns have graduated since 2002 working in environmental law, education, engineering and science.
+Interns who have graduated from this program are working in environmental law, education, engineering and science.

 Visit Restoration and Water Management Projects and Everglades Habitats

 Shadowing and Projects: Science and Engineering, Policy and Advocacy, Education, or Digital Communications

 Interns spend four-weeks shadowing and completing projects with an Everglades Foundation staff member in one of the following categories: Science and Engineering, Policy and Advocacy, Education, or Digital Communications.
 Their projects contribute to the mission of the Everglades Foundation – protecting and restoring America’s Everglades.